shan5742/northern-stable/README.md

 ### Staging

 Similarly there is a `staging` branch setup, which when pushed to triggers a build and can be seen in a production state [here](https://northern-stable-staging.netlify.app/).
 The next step would be the production site, which is the live URL [here](https://northern-stable.netlify.app/).

+### Production

 The `main` branch in this repository is essentially the production branch, which again triggers a build once pushed to.
 Anything pushed into the `main` branch should be well tested and reviewed first, so this branch is protected, submit a pull request and after a successful review I will merge into production.